The Sky of Salamanca. El cielo de Salamanca

 The Sky of Salamanca is represented in a quarter-sphere vault and partially framed by a Latin inscription of a well-known biblical psalm of King David that says: ” Quoniam videbo celos tuos opera digitorum tuorum, lunam et stellas quod tu fundasti” (For I will see your heavens, the work of your fingers; Moon and stars that You founded.)

-Gallego’s painting represents the zodiac constellations of Leo, Virgo, Libra, Scorpius and Sagittarius, as well as other constellations such as the Boötes, Hercules, Serpens Caput, etc..
+Gallego’s painting represents the zodiac signs of Leo, Virgo, Libra, Scorpius and Sagittarius, as well as other constellations such as the Boötes, Hercules, Serpens Caput, etc..
 It includes a representation of the Sun on a chariot drawn by horses and another of the god Mercury on a chariot drawn by two eagles, the whole on four heads corresponding to the four winds.

 guillermo